-6.2.3 Changing Agent Configuration
+6.2.4 Changing Agent Configuration

 If you need to change the configuration of the backup agent after it has already been installed, you can do so by editing the backup agent configuration file.
-If the address or port of the CPM Server had changed, or if you are changing the backup agent key, you need to edit the agent configuration file manually.
+If the address or port of the CPM Server had changed, you need to edit the agent configuration file manually.
 The file is called "cpmagent.cfg," (located in the CPM Agent installation folder) and it is in a simple Windows "ini" format.
 When you switch a value, be careful not to add any unneeded characters or new lines.
 Just change whatever comes after the equation sign.
 It is recommended to save the old file separately, in case something goes wrong.
 After making the required changes, you will need to restart the CPM Backup Agent service for the changes to take effect.
 Just restart the "CPM Agent Service" in the services management console.
 Another alternative would be to uninstall and reinstall the agent.
-This seems drastic, but actually take only a few seconds.
+This seems like a cumbersome process, but actually takes only a few seconds.

-6.2.4 Using the agent with an http proxy
+6.2.5 Using the agent with an http proxy

-If the Windows instance the agent is installed on connects to the outside (meaning the CPM Server and the AWS endpoints) only through a proxy, CPM agent supports such a configuration.
+If the Windows instance the agent is installed on can reach the CPM server only through a proxy, CPM agent supports such a configuration.
 To do so, you will need to edit "cpmagent.cfg" (see previous section) and add the following lines under the general section: